 Academic Program Review at a Glance

-Academic Program Review consists of on-going, high quality peer reviews of all the NSU’s academic units and programs on an approximately five-year cycle.
+Academic Program Review consists of on-going, high quality peer reviews of all the NSU’s academic units and programs on an approximately 5-7 year cycle.
 Such reviews provide a sharpened focus on academic program areas in which excellence can be achieved in order to enhance national stature and assure the most efficient use of available resources.
 Thus, academic program review is more of an opportunity for self-examination and self-challenge.

 NSU encourages the development of new and innovative academic programs which advance its mission.
 The development of new programs is facilitated by the New Program Review Committee (NPRC) whose members provide support and counsel for academic units seeking approval of proposals.
 Part of this university-wide committee’s goal is to ensure that future growth and development of the university occurs in an orderly manner.
 Additionally, the review process contributes to the quality of the proposed programs and increases their probability of success.
 It is the only process permitted by the Board of Trustees for the approval of substantially new academic programs.